CRamsan/CoreProject/DESIGN.md

 # Design & Architecture

-From the beggining, this project aims to use a scalable design and good software patterns.
+This project aims to use a scalable design and good software patterns.
 A lot of the code that is written for this project should be reusable on future projects.
 I am also targetting to develop software that can run natively on as many platforms as possible without inpacting the end-user experiene.
 I will not favor writting cross-platform code if it will negatively impact the development process or the resulting product.

 ## Target Platforms
 - For the mobile app I am targetting Android first with a possible iOS app in the future.